 2. Campus Location

 The location of a college is more than just a pin on the map; it can shape your daily experience.
 Urban campuses often provide direct access to internships, job markets, and cultural events, while rural colleges may offer a quieter, more focused environment.
-Think about whether you prefer living in a bustling city, a small town, or somewhere in between.
-Proximity to home might also be important, especially if you value family visits or have budget considerations for travel.
-The climate is another key factor—students accustomed to warm weather may not adapt easily to freezing winters and vice versa.
+Consider what would be better for you: living in a city, a town, or something middling between.
+Proximity to home may also matter, especially if you like to organize family visits or don’t want to spend your budget on traveling.
+Climate is the other consideration – students used to warm climates will find it very hard to cope with freezing winters and vice versa.

 3. Tuition and Financial Aid